 On Sunday, 4 August 1918, the fourth anniversary of the declaration of war, King George V and Queen Mary joined members of the House of Commons and the House of Lords for a special service at the Church of Saint Margaret, Westminster.
-The King had asked that 4 August 1918 should be observed as a National Day of Prayer.
-One hundred days later the war ended.
+The King had asked that 4 August 1918 should be observed as a National Day of Prayer: 100 days later the war ended.

 There are many ways in which you, your community, church or school can get involved.
-And, over the coming months, we’ll be keeping you in touch with ways in which you can join in.
-But here are a few big dates for your diary.
+There are many ways in which you can join in.
+Here are a few key dates for your diary.

 4 August 2018

-one hundred years on from a national day of prayer called by George V. This will be the first day of 100 days of prayer across the country, running until Armistice Day in November.
-Every day there will be prayers and actions for peace.
+This is the first day of 100 days of prayer across the country, running until Armistice Day in November.
+Every day there are prayers and actions for peace.
 You can sign up to take part and spend just a few minutes of your day, adding your prayers to those of tens of thousands more.

 11 November 2018